adpon/oc_stereo/README.md

 ```

 ## Training
-For KITTI Object Detection dataset training
-* Download the dataset and place it at `~/Kitti/object`
+* Download the [KITTI Object Detection dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and place it in your home directory
-* Download the custom datasplits and place them into `~/Kitti/object`
+* Place the attached custom data splits and place them into `~/Kitti/object`
 The folder structure should be like:
 ```
 Kitti